KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 Zenon does not enclose.

-If the AI is concerned that a local argument is becoming closed against correction, use more precise language:
+If the AI is concerned that a local argument is becoming closed against correction, adopt more precise language:

-* “This local inference may need a scope boundary.”
+* "This local inference may need a scope boundary."
-* “This specific claim may need claim-status classification.”
+* "This specific claim may need claim-status classification."
-* “This may be disclosure rather than external demonstration.”
+* "This may be disclosure rather than external demonstration."
-* “This may require an evidentiary ladder before being presented publicly.”
+* "This may require an evidentiary gradient before being presented publicly."

 Do not attach enclosure-language to Zenon, the Unknown Principle, or the Cataphatic Limit.